-Figure 10 graphically illustrates the difference in long-term investment behavior between cashrich and cash-poor SMEs during the pre-crisis and crisis periods.
-Based on the estimated β_j -coefficient for the 6th horizon (the last horizon of our pre-crisis period), we find that in the pre-crisis period a cash-rich firm increased its stock of fixed assets by 4.5 percent and a cash-poor firm by 3.9 percent.
-The difference between the two was 1.1 percentage points and statistically significant at the 10 percent level.22 By contrast, over the period 2007-2013 a cashrich firm grew its stock of fixed assets by 3 percent, while a cash-poor firm shrank its stock by 8.2 percent.
+Figure 7 graphically illustrates the difference in long-term investment behavior between cashrich and cash-poor SMEs during the pre-crisis and crisis periods using the estimates of the baseline model.
+Based on the estimated $\beta_j$ -coefficient for the 6th horizon (the last horizon of our pre-crisis period), we find that in the pre-crisis period a cash-rich firm increased its stock of fixed assets by 4.5 percent and a cash-poor firm by 3.9 percent.
+The difference between the two was 1.1 percentage points and statistically significant at the 10 percent level.
+By contrast, over the period 2007-2013 a cash-rich firm grew its stock of fixed assets by 3 percent, while a cash-poor firm shrank its stock by 8.2 percent.
 Hence, the difference in fixed asset growth amounted to 11.2 percentage points.
 This shows that the difference between the two periods is mainly driven by the behavior of cash-poor firms: While initially cash-poor firms increase their fixed assets over the long-run in normal times, they shirk their fixed assets in crisis times instead.